PProvost/www.peterprovost.org/source/_posts/2012/2012-04-23-visual-studio-11-fakes-part-2.md

 Refactoring is the act of intentional design, and you should always take the opportunity to make your design better.
 Shims can be used to get out of this impasse, but if you don't think about the problem you will end up with a [Big Ball of Mud][6] for your design.

-## A few words about Shims
+## Some final words about Shims

 Let me start this by saying **Shims are evil**.
 But they are evil by design.
 They let you do things you otherwise couldn't do, which is very powerful.
 But